AlGepe/OmniSnippets_JS/docs/generalTips/trello/instruction.rst

 Instruction
 =====================

-How to add a new calculator on your Trello card:
+How to add a new calculator on your Trello list:

 1. Copy the card **TEMPLATE** to your list.
 2. Change the title.